typelevel/Laika/docs/extending-laika/parser.md

 Like the other utility it allows to specify a few predicates.
 This method is not used for parsing Markdown's indented blocks, though, as Markdown has a very special way of treating whitespace.

-To provide all block parsers for a custom markup parser based on Laika's `RootParserBase` you have to implement the abstract methods

-    protected def topLevelBlock: Parser[Block]

-    protected def nestedBlock: Parser[Block]

-    protected def nonRecursiveBlock: Parser[Block]

-The first two methods allow to make a distinction between a block that is only allowed to occur on the top level and those which can appear anywhere.
-Of course any block can potentially appear in both parsers.

-The third method `nonRecursiveBlock` is rarely ever used, it exists as a safeguard against malicious input.
-If a certain (configurable) nest level has been reached, only block elements that do not potentially contain further nested blocks are considered for subsequent parsing.